Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Njord is a sea god and protects sailors.
 For this reason, invite him along for a family cruise.
 But don’t forget to invite Gefjun, Gullveig, and Saga along this time!

-The Norse Gods: Your New Best Friends
+The Norse Gods and Goddesses: Your New Best Friends

 As you can see, the stories of the Norse gods are, at times, random, gruesome, funny, strange, and confusing.
 But together, they helped guide the Norse people through their history and have firmly established themselves in our modern minds — even more so if you’re a worshipper.

-But, most importantly, now that you know more about who the many Norse gods are, it’ll be much easier for you to determine which ones to spend your time hanging out with and which ones to avoid at all costs.
+But, most importantly, now that you know more about who the many Norse gods and goddesses are, it’ll be much easier for you to determine which ones to spend your time hanging out with and which ones to avoid at all costs.

 READ MORE: Egyptian gods and goddesses